 The Northeast Supply Enhancement project will provide service to National Grid – the largest distributor of natural gas in the northeastern United States.
 Once complete, the project will serve growing natural gas demand in the Northeast, including the 1.8 million customers served by National Grid in Brooklyn, Queens, Staten Island and Long Island.

 National Grid has experienced significant growth in the need for natural gas across its service area in New York City and Long Island.
 That growth is expected to continue by more than 10 percent over the next 10 years.
 Much of that growth is due to continued conversion of oil heat to natural gas as well as increased demand from existing and new construction.
-The company is investing more than $200 million per year to convert customers from oil to natural gas in New York City and Long Island.
+National Grid is investing more than $200 million per year to convert customers from oil to natural gas in New York City and Long Island.
 Emissions such as NOx, SOx, and particulate matter directly impact local air quality and are measured as local pollutants while CO2 emissions are a global climate pollutant.
-The Northeast Supply Enhancement project will help ensure that reliable gas supplies are available to support these conversions.
-National Grid estimates that with the added capacity provided by the project, natural gas could displace the equivalent of 3,005,797 gallons of heating oil and reduce CO2 emissions in New York City and Long Island by up to 200,000 tons each year.
+The Northeast Supply Enhancement project will help ensure that reliable gas supplies are available to support these conversions, allowing National Grid to annually displace approximately 900,000 barrels of heating oil and reduce CO2 emissions in New York City and Long Island by up to 200,000 tons each year.
 CO2 emissions will be reduced by 3 million tons per year over a 15-year period (the equivalent of removing nearly 500,000 cars from the road for an entire year).
 In addition, these conversions will reduce local emissions by 300 tons each year, including smog, acid rain and particulates that have negative health and environmental effects.